rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

 In addition to the control bits in the previous paragraph, start bits and stop bits must be sent and received.

-TLC:s should also be able to receive external start/stop bits.
-If the active time plan is controlled by the other TLC, it must also be able to receive subscription/request of e. g traffic data, detector logic and signal groups status etc.
+TLCs should also be able to receive external start/stop bits.
+If the active time plan is controlled by the other TLC, it must also be able to receive subscription/request of e.g. traffic data, detector logic and signal group status etc.

 General RSMP requirements
 -------------------------
-Communication must be established directly between TLC:s.
+Communication must be established directly between TLCs.
 This demands the following general requirements:

 - The TLC needs to support communication between sites according to section `4.3 Transport of data`_ in the RSMP specification

-- In every TLC, it must be possible to connect to other TLC:s and to receive connections from other TLC:s (client-server).
+- In every TLC, it must be possible to connect to other TLCs and to receive connections from other TLCs (client-server).

 - The TLC must have a list with every connected and communicating TLC with editable communication parameters for each individual unit.

-- The mentioned list above includes IP-addresses and signal exchange lists for every connected TLC.
+- The mentioned list above includes IP addresses and signal exchange lists for every connected TLC.

 - The TLC must be configurable with signal exchange lists for every TLC